0

 Introduction

-In November 2023, ASDAN China and Summer School at UCL entered into a strategic partnership, opening up summer programs for Chinese students for the first time.
-The program, taught by a team of seasoned industry experts, is committed to enhancing students' enthusiasm for learning.
-It aims to help students explore diverse academic disciplines, understand future industry trends, clarify their future career paths and professional choices, and develop essential skills for future academic and career development.
+Starting in 2023, ASEEDER and Summer School at UCL began offering summer programs to Chinese students.
+The program, taught by a team of seasoned industry experts, is committed to enhancing students enthusiasm for learning. lt aims to help students explore diverse academic disciplines, understand future industry trends, clarify their future career paths and professional choices, and develop essential skills for future academic and career development.
 Throughout the program, students will study on the UCL campus and reside in UCL undergraduate student apartments, immersing themselves in the authentic academic atmosphere of UCL.
 In addition, the program offers a variety of on-campus and off-campus practical exploration activities.
 It provides opportunities for students to exercise and cultivate core personal skills, including information retrieval, communication, innovation, and critical thinking abilities, laying a solid foundation for their future development.

 125 Nationalities